trustbit/exercises/ml-ops-on-mars/exercise1.md

 # ML Ops 1: I heard that you know programming...

 Hi!

-Our scientists found a way to improve search algorithms of the Ice-seeker Rovers.
+Our scientists found a way to improve search algorithms of the Ice-seeker Martian Rovers.
 It should help us to reach sustainability a couple of months earlier!
 There is one catch - new algorithm requires special hardware and could run only on our mainframe.
 So we need to setup an API through which the Rovers could submit Martian soil scans to the ML model and get the results back.